 Method 3: Scan Computer with Antivirus for Malware

-Some Malware or Virus may affect your system in a very bad way, which leads to slow down your computer or other devices and causing high CPU usage.
+Some Malware or Virus may affect your system in a very bad way, which leads to slowing down your computer or other devices and causing high CPU usage.

-Method 4: Locate Event viewer to identify the cause of the high CPU usage
+Method 4: Locate the Event viewer to identify the cause of the high CPU usage

 The reason why we need to use Event Viewer to locate the high CPU usage is that the WMI fetches information from programs and other system components. so if the program or services tends to be unresponsive then WMI won’t be able to fetch the information, the request won’t go through, and that will lead to high CPU usage.

-To avoid this, here we will show you the steps how you can disable Process ID and get rid from high CPU usage.
+To avoid this, here we will show you the steps on how you can disable Process ID and get rid of high CPU usage.

-- Press windows + X keys to open the winX window and opt for Event viewer option.
+- Press Windows + X keys to open the winX window and opt for the Event viewer option.

-Note: If you are using windows 7 operating system, search for Event Viewer in the Start Menu.
+Note: If you are using the Windows 7 operating system, search for Event Viewer in the Start Menu.